U.S. hiring seen solid in June, keeping September rate hike in play

 The jobless rate is forecast to fall one-tenth of a percentage point back to a seven-year low of 5.4 percent, not far from the 5.0 percent to 5.2 percent range most Fed officials consider consistent with full employment.

-The Labor Department's closely watched report, normally issued on a Friday, will be released on Thursday at 8:30 a.m.
+The Labour Department's closely watched report, normally issued on a Friday, will be released on Thursday at 8:30 a.m.
 (1230 GMT) because of the Independence Day holiday.

 Should the data meet expectations, it will be the latest indication the economy has rebounded from a first-quarter slump with a solid pace of growth during the April-June quarter.